WaiveCar/Waivecar/src/views/site/faq.md

 ## What is WaiveCar?
 WaiveCar is the first ever FREE & 100% electric car sharing program.
-We are ad-supported so the funds we receive from advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr...MIC DROP.
+We are ad-supported so the funds we receive from advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr.

+Yes, 2 hours free, for a car, then half the price of an e-scooter every hour after.

 ## Signing up
 ### What do I need to sign up?
 All you need to sign up with Waive is a smart phone, credit card, a valid driver's license, and a good driving record.
 Simply download the app from your app store!

-<small>Otherwise, if you have reliable access to a computer with the internet and a traditional cellphone, using our service is a bit more work still entirely possible (many of our frequest users do this).
-Register through [our website](https://waive.car), then [use WaiveBasic to find cars](https://medium.com/@Waive/introducing-waivebasic-the-simple-way-to-waive-41ea9df926b9) and control the [car over text during the booking](https://medium.com/@Waive/how-to-control-a-waivecar-over-text-7a1cc6176b45).</small>
+<aside>Are you a power user?
+We have many programs and features not explained in this faq.
+Find out more by reading through our blog at medium.com/@waive.
+Want to look later?
+Search "medium waive" in your search engine of choice.</aside>

 #### What's a good driving record?